With the summer vacation season in full swing, Southeast Michigan’s little ones are more apt to be out and about the neighborhood.

 Tips on keeping kids safe

 No parent wants to have his or her child’s name in an Amber Alert.
-That’s why the Michigan Amber Alert Foundation provides parents with the following child safety tips for parents on its website:
+That’s why the Michigan Amber Alert Foundation provides parents with the following child safety tips:

 - Let kids know it’s OK to be suspicious of an adult asking for assistance.
 Many child predators use this tactic to isolate and distract a possible victim.